linkedin/photon-ml/README.md

 ## Features
 **Photon ML** currently supports:

-1. Generalized Linear Model:
+1. Generalized Linear Models:
+  * Linear Regression
-  * Logistic Regression with L1/L2/Elastic Net regularization
+  * Logistic Regression
+  * Poisson Regression

+2. Regularization:
-  * Poisson Regression with L1/L2/Elastic Net regularization
+  * The LBFGS optimizer supports L1, L2, and Elastic Net regularization
-  * Lasso/Ridge Linear Regression
+  * The TRON optimizer supports L2 regularization

-2. Boxed constraints towards model coefficients, e.g. [0.1 <= wi <= 0.9] where wi is the model coefficient at dimension i
+3. Boxed constraints towards model coefficients, e.g. [0.1 <= wi <= 0.9] where wi is the model coefficient at dimension i

-3. Feature scaling and normalization:
+4. Feature scaling and normalization:
   * Zero-mean, unit-variant normalization (with efficient optimization techniques that pertains vector sparsity)
   * Scaling by standard deviation
   * Scaling to range [-1, 1]

-4. Offset training: a typical naive way of training multi-layer models.
+5. Offset training: a typical naive way of training multi-layer models.
 Offset is a special feature with a fixed model coefficient as 1.
 It's used to insert a smaller model's response into a global model.
 For example, when doing a typical binary classification problem, we could train a different model against a subset of all the features, and then set that model's response score as an offset of the global model training data.
 In this way, the global model will only learn against the residuals of the 1st layer model's response while having the benefits of combining the two models together.

-5. Feature summarization: **note** it's a direct wrapper of Spark MLLIB Feature summarizer, providing typical metrics (mean, min, max, std, variance and etc.) on a per feature basis
+6. Feature summarization: **note** it's a direct wrapper of Spark MLLIB Feature summarizer, providing typical metrics (mean, min, max, std, variance and etc.) on a per feature basis

-6. Model diagnostic tools: metrics, plots and summarization page for diagnosing model performance.
+7. Model diagnostic tools: metrics, plots and summarization page for diagnosing model performance.
 The supported functions include:
   * rocAUC, prAUC, precision, recall, F1, RMSE plotted under different regularization weights
   * Error / Prediction Independence Analysis
   * [Kendall Tau Independence Test](http://www.itl.nist.gov/div898/software/dataplot/refman1/auxillar/kend_tau.htm)